sadignasirov/password-strong/README.md

 ## Usage

-const password = "Securepassword5!";
+- const password = "Securepassword5!";
-const checkGeneratePassword = checkGenerate(password);
+- const checkGeneratePassword = checkGenerate(password);

 ## Contributing

-If you would like to contribute code, please fork this repository, make your changes, and then submit a pull-request.
+- If you would like to contribute code, please fork this repository, make your changes, and then submit a pull-request.

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.
+- This project is licensed under the MIT License.
+See the license file for more information.

-## Keywords

-security strong password